-The Republic of Djibouti as composed of the entirety [ensemble] of the persons that it recognizes as members and who have accepted the duties, without distinction of language, of race, of sex or of religion.
+The Republic of Djibouti as composed of the entirety of the persons that it recognizes as members and who have accepted the duties, without distinction of language, of race, of sex or of religion.

-The national sovereignty belongs to the Djiboutian people who exercise it through their representatives or by way [voie] of referendum.
+The national sovereignty belongs to the Djiboutian people who exercise it through their representatives or by way of referendum.
 No fraction of the people nor any individual may arrogate the exercise of it.

-No one may be arbitrarily deprived of the status [qualité] of member of the national community.
+No one may be arbitrarily deprived of the status of member of the national community.

-The popular legitimacy is the foundation and the source of all power.
-It is expressed by universal, equal and secret suffrage.
+by universal, equal and secret suffrage.

-The executive power and legislative power shall proceed from universal suffrage or from the instances elected [through] it.
+from the instances elected through it.